-This Bible study is an attempt to guide a person through the biblical process of transforming the nature of man from sinner to saint.
+This workbook is an attempt to guide a person through the biblical process of transforming the nature of man from sinner to saint.
 It is intended for use by those who are sick and tired of the old life they are living.
-If sin, and the life you are now living is hurting you and bringing grief to you and those you love, this Bible study is for you.
+If sin, and the life you are now living, is hurting you and bringing grief to you and those you love, this workbook is for you.
 If you are ready to change your life so you can receive all the blessings that God wants for you, now is the time.
-"No good thing does He withhold from those whose walk is blameless."
-Psalm 84:11
+“No good thing does He withhold from those whose walk is blameless.”
+Psalm 84:11.

-As with any instructional manual, you will get the most from these Bible studies when you cooperate with it and work the different sections that require your input and effort.
+As with any other instructional manual, you will get the most from this workbook when you cooperate with it and work the different sections that require your input and effort.
 You will only get out of it what you put into it.
 The more you put into it, the more you receive out.
-"Whatever you do, work at it with all your heart, as working for the Lord, not for men...".
-Colossians 3:23
+“Whatever you do, work at it with all your heart, as working for the Lord, not for men...”.
+Colossians 3:23.

-The writer of these Bible studies understands the sinfulness of sin.
-He has experienced first hand the pain and suffering that sin endows to its recipients.
+The writer of this book understands the sinfulness of sin.
+He has experienced firsthand the pain and suffering that sin endows to its recipients.
 The writer owned his own business and had a family with four wonderful children.
 Sin took it all away.

-If you are using a good Bible you will want to keep and use for your studies and for giving Bible studies on what you have learned, please be very careful in marking in it.
+Some of the equipment you will find helpful in using this workbook are: 1) a pencil and eraser or pen, 2) a set of color pencils or pens if you like to underline, and 3) a New International Version of the Bible.
+If you are using a good Bible you will want to keep and use for your studies and for giving Bible studies from what you have learned, please be very careful in marking in it.

-The eight steps we will use in these Bible studies are the eight steps found in the book of 2nd Peter.
-Peter puts in order this step-by-step process.
-The other writers of scripture use portions of the eight steps as needed for their specific concepts.
+The eight steps we will use in this workbook are the eight steps found in the book of 2nd Peter.
+Peter puts in order the step-by-step process of salvation.
+The other writers of scripture use portions of the eight steps as needed in their specific concepts.
 But Peter lays them down, step by step, in the order of sequence for the Christian growth.